lukso-network/tools-data-providers/data-provider-ipfs-http-client.ipfshttpclientuploader.md

 ## IPFSHttpClientUploader class

-Data provider for uploading using the ipfs-http-client directly.
-This is backward compatible with the previous ipfs implementation, but ipfs-http-client has been deprecated in favor of Helia see https://github.com/ipfs/js-ipfs/issues/4336
+Data provider for uploading compatible with the ipfs-http-client directly.
+This is backward compatible with the most ipfs pinning APIs, but ipfs-http-client has been deprecated in favor of Helia see https://github.com/ipfs/js-ipfs/issues/4336

 **Signature:**